Matata Ponyo Mapon: 2000-2010: Advisor to the Ministry of Finance and Director General of the BCECO

-2010 - 2012 : Minister of Finance
+2010-2012: Minister of Finance

 In February 2010, he took over the Ministry of Finance.
 He successfully completed the first review of the economic program, that allows the Democratic Republic of the Congo to reach the completion point in June 2010 inducing the cancellation of around 10 billion dollars of the country's external debt.

 In 2010, he launched a program to modernize and rejuvenate the financial administration through a recruitment and placement program for young Congolese academics, recruited on an extremely competitive basis.
 As Minister of Finance, he is the Chairman of the African Caucus (an organization bringing together all finance ministers from sub-Saharan Africa to the International Monetary Fund and the World Bank) and Chairman of the Board of Governors of the ACA (African Trade Insurance Agency) based in Nairobi, Kenya.

-On April 18, 2012, he was appointed as Prime Minister of the Democratic Republic of the Congo by President Joseph Kabila.
+On 18 April 2012, he was appointed as Prime Minister of the Democratic Republic of the Congo by President Joseph Kabila.

-2012 - 2016 : Prime Minister
+2012-2016: Prime Minister

-During his tenure as Prime Minister, the country achieves exceptional economic performance, the average annual inflation rate drops to 3% (sometimes the rate is below 1% per year) and the average annual economic growth is 7.7%.
-Matata Ponyo Mapon consolidates the banking system of public payroll and initiates reforms aimed at diversifying the economy, particularly in the agricultural sector.
-The Democratic Republic of the Congo is then cited among the most reforming countries and the most dynamic economies in the world.
-It is gaining a lot of place in the ranking of the human development index published by the UNDP.
+During his tenure as Prime Minister, the average annual inflation rate fell to 3% (sometimes the rate is below 1% per year) and the average annual economic growth is 7.7%.
+Matata Ponyo Mapon consolidated the banking system of public payroll and initiated reforms aimed at diversifying the economy, particularly in the agricultural sector.
+The Democratic Republic of the Congo was cited among the most reforming countries and the most dynamic economies in the world.
+It improved its rankings in the human development index published by the UNDP.

 He resigned as Prime Minister of the Democratic Republic of the Congo on 14 November 2016, as part of an African Union-backed national dialogue framework agreement which specifies an opposition leader takes the position of Prime Minister.

-2018 : Mission of the legislative elections in Togo
+2018: Mission of the legislative elections in Togo

 Appointed by the President of the Commission of the African Union to lead the observation mission of the legislative elections of December 20, 2018 in Togo, he has talks with the various stakeholders including, government officials and those in charge of the elections, candidates and political parties, representatives of civil society and the media.
 He supervises the deployment of observers in the various electoral districts of the country to monitor and evaluate the day of the election.

-Since February 2019, he has been carrying out support missions for the Togolese government in the implementation, monitoring and evaluation of its vision for the development of the country as embodied in the National Development Plan of Togo.
+From February 2019, he carried out support missions for the Togolese government in the implementation, monitoring and evaluation of its vision for the development of the country as embodied in the National Development Plan of Togo.

-2020 : Head of the Presidential Election Observation Mission in Guinea
+2020: Head of the Presidential Election Observation Mission in Guinea

 In October 2020, Moussa Faki, President of the African Union Commission, appointed him as head of the Presidential Election Observation Mission (MOEUA) in Guinea.
 His delegation was made up of 25 observers including ambassadors accredited to the African Union, Pan-African parliamentarians, heads of electoral management bodies, civil society organizations and African academic institutions.